Condition Analysis

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.

-- The free-standing boulders and approach walls may dry slightly faster than the main crag due to greater air circulation, but all sections will have absorbed moisture from the frequent light precipitation.
+- The free-standing boulders may dry marginally faster than the main crag due to greater airflow around all sides, but even these will be holding significant internal moisture after this wet spell.

 Warnings